RocketChat/docs-old/bots/bots-architecture/README.md

 ## Bots Host

-External bots can be hosted on either the chatbot platform or a custom host (e.g. Heroku, Glitch, Docker) and use any programming language of your choice.
-The most popular one is Node.JS: Rocket.Chat provides utilities catered for Node.JS to simplify and streamline the development process.
+A bot host is a machine where bots run.
+It can be a baremetal machine, a network cluster, virtualized environments or cloud based.

+The bot host typically manages connections to #external_services to extend a bots' ability to access and manipulate external data and systems.

+A bot host can manage and run many different bots, as well as many instances of any bot.

+Bot are typically created using bot framework or platforms in popular programming language such as NodeJS and Python.

 ## Message Streams